-ReportServerUrl.
+Do not modify ReportServerUrl.
 If you modify this URL, you will introduce an extra roundtrip through the virtual server each time an internal request is handled.
 For more information, see URLs in Configuration Files (SSRS Configuration Manager).
-For more information about editing the configuration file, see Modify a Reporting Services Configuration File (RSreportserver.config) in SQL Server Books Online.
+For more information about editing the configuration file, see Modify a Reporting Services Configuration File (RSreportserver.config).

 Open RSReportServer.config in a text editor.

 Find the <Service> section, and add the following information to the configuration file, replacing the Hostname value with the virtual server name for your NLB server:

 Find UrlRoot.
 The element is unspecified in the configuration file, but the default value used is a URL in this format: https:// or

 https://<computername>/<reportserver>, where <reportserver> is the virtual directory name of the Report Server Web service.

 Type a value for UrlRoot that includes the virtual name of the cluster in this format: https:// or

 Repeat these steps in each RSReportServer.config file for each report server in the scale-out deployment.

 Verify that you can access the scale-out deployment through the virtual server name (for example,